pubkey/rxdb/docs/LeaderElection.md

 # Code-example

 To make it easy, here is an example where the temperature is pulled every ten seconds and saved to a collection.
-The pulling starts at the moment where the opened tab is becoming leader.
+The pulling starts at the moment where the opened tab becomes the leader.

 ```javascript
 const db = await RxDB.create({